 This article has links to products and services we love, which we may make commission from.

-The best Outer Banks towns to stay at during your beach vacation depend on what amenities you need and what types of activities you plan to do during your trip.
-So, we’ve created this helpful guide to Outer Banks beach communities, explaining what each offers along the 85 miles of North Carolina’s beautiful barrier island.
+The best Outer Banks towns to stay at during your beach vacation depend on what amenities you need and what activities you plan to do.
+I’ve stayed in Kitty Hawk and Avon and wanted to create this helpful guide to Outer Banks beach communities to explain what each offers along the 85 miles of North Carolina’s beautiful barrier island.

 You may also like our guide to Kitty Hawk attractions and other North Carolina articles.